-98. It appears that the development of JI projects may be being hindered by the relatively low number of AIEs available to provide determination services, as well as the speed with which determinations and verification reports are prepared.
+- 99. It appears that the development of JI projects may be hindered by the relatively low number of AIEs available to provide determination services, as well as the speed with which determinations and verification reports are prepared.
 There are currently only three AIEs in the JI market, although some other applicant independent entities may act provisionally as AIEs under JI in a limited capacity prior to the final accreditation decision by the JISC.
-The impact of this factor is not clear, as it is only one of many factors impacting on the implementation of projects and issuance of ERUs.

-- 99. The low number of AIEs appears to be attributable to a number of a factors: - (a) The size of the JI market, relative to the CDM, resulting in accreditation as an AIE being less attractive to independent entities and prioritized less; - (b) Features of the accreditation process, in particular the requirements for witnessing activities to assess whether the applicant independent entity has the required competence and is effectively implementing its policies, procedures and systems.
-It has been difficult to identify projects that could be used as a basis for such witnessing activities under the Track 2 procedure;

-- (c) Competition with CDM activities, for which no retroactive issuance of CERs is allowed, resulting in AIEs' JI determination and verification activities being prioritized lower; - (d) Competition with the Track 1 procedure, under which some host Parties do not require any form of accreditation specific to the requirements of JI or monitoring of performance.
+The impact of this factor is not clear, as it is only one of many factors impacting on the implementation of projects and issuance of ERUs. - 100.
+The low number of AIEs appears to be attributable to a number of a factors: - (a) The size of the JI market, relative to the CDM, resulting in accreditation as an AIE being less attractive to independent entities and prioritized less; - (b) Features of the accreditation process, in particular the requirements for witnessing activities to assess whether the applicant independent entity has the required competence and is effectively implementing its policies, procedures and systems.
+It has been difficult to identify projects that could be used as a basis for such witnessing activities under the Track 2 procedure; - (c) Competition with CDM activities, for which no retroactive issuance of CERs is allowed, resulting in AIEs' JI determination and verification activities being prioritized lower; - (d) Competition with the Track 1 procedure, under which some host Parties do not require any form of accreditation specific to the requirements of JI or monitoring of performance.

-100. The JISC has been considering a number of aspects of the witnessing activities required by the current JI accreditation procedure.
-It has taken the following actions in this regard:

-- (a) The JISC agreed, at its twenty-first meeting, to replace ex-post witnessing activities with performance assessments, while maintaining one successful initial witnessing activity before granting accreditation.; - (b) The JISC also decided, at its twenty-first meeting, that Track 1 projects may be used for witnessing activities, provided that Track 2 rules and requirements were applied in determination or verification.
-This action was taken to relieve some of the difficulties in identifying suitable Track 2 projects for witnessing purposes; - (c) The JISC decided, at its twenty-second meeting, to temporarily suspend the provisions in the JI accreditation procedure requiring "ex post witnessing activities" within one-and-a-half years for sectoral scopes not witnessed under the initial accreditation.
-This action was taken in order to avoid suspending the accreditation of AIEs on these grounds.

-101. [Action area: The JISC has agreed, as a priority, to implement the decisions referred to in paragraph 93 above through revisions of the JI accreditation procedure.
-In addition, the JISC has also agreed to consider removing the provision requiring a witnessing activity as part of the initial accreditation of an independent entity.]

-102. The JISC is also aware of the benefits of increasing the number of local independent entities applying for accreditation under JI.
+- 101. The JISC has been considering a number of aspects of the witnessing activities required by the current JI accreditation procedure.
+It has taken the following actions in this regard: - (a) The JISC agreed, at its twenty-first meeting, to replace ex-post witnessing activities with performance assessments, while maintaining one successful initial witnessing activity before granting accreditation;32 - (b) The JISC also decided, at its twenty-first meeting, that Track 1 projects may be used for witnessing activities, provided that Track 2 rules and requirements were applied in determination or verification.
+This action was taken to relieve some of the difficulties in identifying suitable Track 2 projects for witnessing purposes; - (c) The JISC decided, at its twenty-second meeting, to temporarily suspend the provisions in the JI accreditation procedure requiring "ex post witnessing activities" within one and a half years for sectoral scopes not witnessed under the initial accreditation.
+This action was taken in order to avoid suspending the accreditation of AIEs on these grounds. - 102.
+Action area: The JISC has agreed, as a priority, to implement the decisions referred to in paragraph 101 above through revisions of the JI accreditation procedure.
+In addition, the JISC has agreed to consider further means of streamlining the accreditation process through building on synergy and lessons from other accreditation processes, including the possibility of removing the provision requiring a witnessing activity as part of the initial accreditation of an independent entity.33 - 103.
+The JISC is also aware of the benefits of increasing the number of local independent entities applying for accreditation under JI.
 In addition to increasing the number of AIEs available and reducing delays in determination and verification, this could contribute to the enhancement of national practices and the application of JI guidance.

-D. Enhanced cooperation with designated focal points
+C. Enhanced cooperation with designated focal points